ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/07-checkout.md

 The `CashDrawer` class in the external library is used to keep track of the available amount of each denomination in the drawer and to balance transactions.
 Each transaction begins by opening the drawer and providing the expected amount to be deposited.
 Then, while the drawer is open, cash denominations are added to the drawer from the customer and any change given back is deducted from the drawer.
 When the drawer is closed, the amount it contains must equal the previous amount plus the expected transaction amount.
 In addition, the total value in the drawer and the count of each denomination in the drawer may be accessed when the drawer is closed.

+{{% notice warning }}

+Your project must only instantiate a `CashDrawer` instance once, when the project is first launched.
+It should use that same `CashDrawer` instance for all transactions, updating it as needed, until the application is closed.

+{{% /notice %}}

 Cash denominations are listed in the `CashDenomination` enum, which includes both the name and value of each denomination.

 If the customer has not provided enough money to pay for the transaction, your application should now allow it to be finalized.
 Your application should also handle making appropriate change from the cash drawer when finalizing a transaction.
 This includes determining the count of each denomination to be given back to the customer.
 Some tips for completing this portion of the project: